core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### Registration Removal {#removal}

-Although RD entries have soft state and will eventually timeout after their lifetime, an endpoint SHOULD explicitly remove its entry from the RD if it knows it will no longer be available (for example on shut-down).
+Although RD entries have soft state and will eventually timeout after their lifetime, an endpoint SHOULD explicitly remove an entry from the RD if it knows it will no longer be available (for example on shut-down).
 This is accomplished using a removal interface on the RD by performing a DELETE on the endpoint resource.

-Removed endpoints are implicitly removed from the groups to which they belong.
+Removed registrations are implicitly removed from the groups to which they belong.

 The removal request interface is specified as follows: